YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 Signals
 =======

-As :code:`libyottadb.so` includes a database engine that uses timers and signals, YottaDB uses signals, especially timers.
+As YottaDB includes a database engine that uses timers and signals, YottaDB uses signals, especially timers.
 YottaDB strongly discourages the use of signals, especially SIGALARM, in application code functions.
 Use the exposed timer APIs for application timing